tcosolutions/betterscan/README.md

-# Welcome to Scanmycode CE (Community Edition)!
+# Welcome to Betterscan CE (Community Edition)!

-Scanmycode is based on QuantifedCode.
+Betterscan is based on QuantifedCode.
 QuantifiedCode is a code analysis \& automation platform.
 It helps you to keep track of issues and metrics in your software projects, and can be easily extended to support new types of analyses.
 The application consists of several parts: